Tenjin25/NCPoliticalMap/README.md

 **This project is an interactive visualization of North Carolina's political trends from 2008 to 2024, showing county-level and precinct-level voting patterns.
 It uses Mapbox GL JS for map rendering and Python scripts for data merging and normalization.**

+## Academic & Research Applications

+This project is ideal for use in university courses, research projects, and outreach initiatives focused on political science, data analysis, geography, and North Carolina studies.
+Faculty and students can leverage the interactive map and data tools for:

+- Classroom demonstrations of electoral trends and realignment
+- Student research projects and presentations
+- Comparative analysis of county and precinct-level voting patterns
+- Outreach and civic engagement programs

+## How to Cite

+If you use this project in research or coursework, please cite as follows:

+> Davis, S. (2025).
+NC Political Realignment Map (2008-2024).
+Interactive web application. https://trickconfidence.addictiveservers.com/ultimate_nc_political_map_CLEAN.html

+## Contact & Collaboration

+For questions, collaboration opportunities, or to request data access, contact:

+- Shamar Davis: [Shamard415@gmail.com]

+## Educational Value

+This tool provides a hands-on resource for exploring the evolving political landscape of North Carolina.
+It supports:

+- Data-driven learning and analysis
+- Visual storytelling in political science
+- Interdisciplinary research across geography, history, and public policy

+Universities are encouraged to integrate the map into their curriculum and research activities.

 ## Features
 - Interactive county and precinct map
 - Sidebar with county analysis and research findings